 5G1.
 Masters championships are open only to riders with racing ages in the specified ranges who are USA citizens or permanent residents as shown on their licenses.
+UCI Trade Team members are not allowed to enter Masters Championships.
 The "+" notation means that riders are qualified if their racing age is the one given or older.
+USA Cycling reserves the right to combine categories in Road Races, Criteriums, and Points Races if the field size is less than 6 riders in any one category.
+Medals will awarded to the finishers of all categories (up to five places) in their respective finishing order.